Cachamoe/README-Generator/README.md

 2) Creates generated README file
 3) Generated README contains a working link to your GitHub profile
 4) License selected will show as a badge
+5) Table of contents link to other sections of the generated README

 ## Programs